 England’s Creative Coast encompasses a whole cultural travel experience.
 Through the world’s first art Geotour, you will be able to game as you move through the landscape, discovering the commissioned artworks, finding hidden gems and stories collecting geocaching rewards and hidden gems along the way.

-To plan your trip to see these time-limited artworks you can curate your own journey using the England’s Creative Coast itinerary website and find further cultural adventures across Essex and West Sussex.
+To plan your trip to see these time-limited artworks you can curate your own journey using the England’s Creative Coast itinerary website and find further cultural adventures across Essex and Medway.

 Where will you visit on England’s Creative Coast?
-Share your trip #CreativeCoast
+Share your trip #EnglandsCreativeCoast

-England’s Creative Coast is led by Turner Contemporary and Visit Kent and aims to inspire visitors to the region.
+England’s Creative Coast is led by Turner Contemporary and Visit Kent (Go to Places) and aims to inspire visitors to the region.

 Towner Eastbourne, the De La Warr Pavilion in Bexhill-on-Sea, Hastings Contemporary, Creative Folkestone, Turner Contemporary in Margate, Cement Fields in Gravesend and Metal in Southend-on-Sea have joined forces for the first time to pioneer this cultural adventure.